9 Main Reasons Why Facebook Ad Stuck in Review & How to Fix (2026)

 What ad components are reviewed?

-The Facebook ad review process involves examining all elements of the submitted ads.
-To understand it better, refer to the content related to the anatomy of a Facebook Ad that I shared earlier.
-In summary, it includes:
+The Facebook ad review process involves examining all elements of the submitted ads includes:

 You need to ensure that those ad elements are clear and do not violate advertising policies.
 But of course, things don’t always go smoothly.
 If any component has issues, your Facebook ad may be not approved and stuck in review.